jhclark/scadoop/README.md

 * Uses the Java API directly making it faster than dumbo while requiring far less code than writing directly in Java.
 * For I/O bound jobs, the Java API (and therefore Scadoop) should be faster than even C++ with Hadoop Pipes.

 Let's have a look classic wordcount example written in Scadoop.
-If you have a lot of time on your hands, you can also have a look at the original Java Hadoop API version [http://wiki.apache.org/hadoop/WordCount].
+If you have a lot of extra reading time on your hands, you can also have a look at the original Java Hadoop API version at http://wiki.apache.org/hadoop/WordCount.

 ```scala
 @serializable object WordCountApp extends ScadoopApp {